-Tamika was selected as 1 of 6 directors, from over 400 applicants, to participate in the Commercial Directors Diversity Program - a DGA/AICP initiative created to increase the representation of women and under-represented directors in commercial advertising.
-Her Amazon "Get Answers NOW!" spot from this initiative was the Award Winner for Best Commercial at the LA Femme Festival.
+Tamika was selected as one of only six directors, from over 400 applicants, to participate in the Commercial Directors Diversity Program – a DGA/AICP initiative created to increase the representation of women and under-represented directors in commercial advertising.

 An advocate for storytelling where women and people of color are at the center, Tamika co-founded Black Films Travel - a conscious initiative that dispels the myth that Black films don't make money overseas.
 In 2021, Black Films Travel will launch its inaugural short-film competition focused on stories about the African-American and/or African Diaspora experience, whereby two filmmakers will each be awarded a film grant to produce their short films.